 Consultant Option – Parcel Jurisdictional Determination Process

-DEC’s Freshwater Wetlands Program, Consultant Option - Parcel Jurisdictional Determination Process provides wetland practitioners with the option of drafting positive parcel jurisdictional determinations for project areas in which they’ve identified the presence of state jurisdictional wetlands or regulated adjacent areas following DEC’s Standard Operating Procedures (SOP) for Remote Jurisdictional Determination and Classification of Freshwater Wetlands.
-Please see our Consultant Option Process Reference Guide & Consultant Option Process Q&A for complete details.
+DEC’s Freshwater Wetlands Program, Consultant Option - Parcel Jurisdictional Determination Process provides wetland practitioners with the option of drafting positive parcel jurisdictional determinations for project areas in which they’ve identified the presence of state jurisdictional wetlands or regulated adjacent areas following DEC’s Standard Operating Procedures (SOP) for Remote Jurisdictional Determination and Classification of Freshwater Wetlands - May 2026 (PDF).
+Please see our Consultant Option Process Reference Guide (PDF) and Consultant Option Process Q&A (PDF) for complete details.

 Submit Consultant Option - Jurisdictional Determination Package using the Form Below: